Álvaro Uribe: Internal conflict

 During his tenure, Uribe's declared priority was to contain or defeat the three main armed groups in Colombia, the United Self-Defense Forces of Colombia (AUC), National Liberation Army (ELN), and FARC.
 And by the end of his first term in office the AUC had other right-wing militias agree to disarm and go to jail under special sentences of seven years.

-Uribe stated that the government had to first show military superiority in order to eventually make the guerrillas return to the negotiating table with a more flexible position, even if this would only happen after his term in office expired.
+Uribe stated that the government had to first show military superiority to eventually make the guerrillas return to the negotiating table with a more flexible position, even if this would only happen after his term in office expired.
 Early in his government, he was quoted as saying that Colombia's main concerns were the challenges of terrorism and the narcotics trade.
 In a dialog with BBC's Talking Point, Uribe stated: "Of course we need to eliminate social injustice in Colombia but what is first?
 Peace.
 Without peace, there is no investment.
 Without investment, there are no fiscal resources for the government to invest in the welfare of the people".

 His security program was based on a policy of democratic security, aiming to: